Skip to main content

 Each time you run Fix, it does the following:

-6. Discards the copy of your source file, so that it is no longer available to Veracode.
+6. Discards the uploaded results.json file, ensuring that it is no longer accessible to Veracode.

-Rebuild and scan after you fix a flaw
+Rebuild and scan after fixing flaws

 • Re-run Fix on the application.

-Resolve build errors after applying a fix
+Resolve build errors after fixing flaws

 For example, a fix might use an import statement that adds a new library, so that the applied fix can use a supported cleansing function.
 This change requires an update to your package manager file, such as pom.xml, but Fix does not update this file.
 This change might cause your application build to fail.
 To fix the build, you can review your code to see if the applied fix added an import statement and, if it did, add the library to your package manager file.